IcaliaLabs/dojo/dojo-templates/issue_templates/bug.md

 # Bug Title

+## Description

-Please change this by adding a complete description of the BUG, you may also add some screenshots, and if it is a web based development, you should give a bit more context on the browser version and OS.
+Please replace this text with a complete description of the BUG.
+You may also add any screenshots you think can be helpful.
+If the project is a web based development, you should give a bit more context on the browser version and OS.

 ## Steps to reproduce